Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Tests of scenarios

 \section{Tests of scenarios}

-The bounds obtained in \cref{sec:limits} test the final states of different scenarios.
+The bounds obtained in \cref{sec:limits} apply to the final states of different scenarios.
 Therefore, two different scenarios with the same final EM state have the same tests.
-The difference is in implications, that is, in the level of exclusion.
-In general, due to misidentification, any signature $s^i$ provides bounds on all possible final states $\xi$, and consequently, scenarios.
-We call the direct test when the EM component of final state, $\xi$, coincides with signature: e.g. $e - e-$shower, etc. Indirect tests require misidentification.
-The most stringent bounds (best tests) are provided by the direct tests, since misidentification brings certain smallness.
+The difference is in implications, that is, in the level of restrictions of scenarios.
+Furthermore, due to misidentification, any signature $s^i$ provides bounds on all possible final states $\xi$, and consequently, scenarios.
+We call {\it the direct test} when the EM component of final state, $\xi$, coincides with signature: e.g. $e - e$-shower, {\it etc.} {\it The indirect tests} require misidentification.
+The most stringent bounds (the best tests) are provided by the direct tests, since misidentification brings certain smallness.

-Several experiments measure the same type of events (signatures) but the best bound is given by experiment which has the highest strength.
-These features allow to identify the relevant experimental results for each scenario.
+Several different experiments measure the same type of events (signatures) but the best bound is given by experiment which has the highest strength.
+The latter allow us to identify the relevant experimental results for each scenario.

-One comment is in order. $N$ production via $\nu_\mu$ upscattering usually implies $N$ mixing in $\nu_\mu$.
-Therefore, in general, for $m_N = \mathcal{O}(100)$ MeV one has to add the contributions from $N$ produced via mixing and upscattering mechanisms.
-However, these two mechanisms are effectively operative in different ranges of $c\tau^0 $.
-Namely, in upscattering case, $N$ should decay within detector volume ($c\tau^0 \leq 1$ m), while for the $N$ production via mixing in the decay pipe one requires that $N$ should reach a detector, \emph{i.e.} survive about several hundred meters, implying $c\tau^0 \gtrsim 100$ m.

-Recall that, according to eq.~(\ref{eq:NDevents}), the predictions for all detectors are normalized to the MiniBooNE excess: the number of $1$-shower events, $N^{MB}_{\xi - 1sh}$, is proportional to $f_{\xi - 1sh}$.
+Recall that, according to eq.~(\ref{eq:NDevents}), the predictions of numbers of events for all detectors are normalized to the MiniBooNE excess, {\it i.e.}, to the number of $1$-shower events, $N^{MB}_{\xi - 1sh}$, and the latter is proportional to $f_{\xi - 1sh}$.

-\subsection{Mixing - Decay scenario, $MD_\xi$}
+\subsection{Mixing - Decay scenario, $M_N D_\xi$}

-This is the simplest scenario with only two new physics interaction points: production point of $N$ via mixing and $N-$decay point. $N$ with mass $m_N \leq 10$ MeV is produced in the $\pi$-decays in decay pipe and decays along the beamline.
+This is the simplest scenario with only two new physics interaction points: the production point of $N$ via mixing and the $N-$decay point (see Fig. \ref{fig:MD}). $N$ with mass $m_N \leq 10$ MeV is produced in the $\pi$-decays in decay pipe and it decays along the beamline.

-The typical dependence of the number of events on $c\tau^0$ (see \cref{subsec:MD}) has the exponential upturn and approaches a constant at larger $c\tau^0$.
-The upturn point is determined by the baseline and typical energy of MiniBooNE experiment \cite{Aguilar-Arevalo:2018gpe}.
-In our approximation of the signature factors being independent of $E_N$, such behavior is the same for all possible final states $\xi$.
+The typical dependence of the number of events on $c\tau^0$ (see \cref{subsec:MD}) has the exponential upturn and constant asymptotics at $c\tau^0 \rightarrow \infty$ (see Figs. \ref{fig:T2K1showerEE} and \ref{fig:singlegamma}).
+The upturn point is determined by the baseline and typical energy of the MiniBooNE experiment \cite{Aguilar-Arevalo:2018gpe}.
+In our approximation of the $E_N-$independent signature factors such a behavior is the same for all possible final states $\xi$.